skrey/yellow-extensions/features/markdown/README.md

 ## How to use shortcuts

 In addition to Markdown there are shortcuts.
-Markdown provides the basic features, shortcuts take care of the rest.
-You can add [images](https://github.com/datenstrom/yellow-extensions/tree/master/features/image), [emoji](https://github.com/datenstrom/yellow-extensions/tree/master/features/emojiawesome) and [icons](https://github.com/datenstrom/yellow-extensions/tree/master/features/fontawesome), embed a [table of contents](https://github.com/datenstrom/yellow-extensions/tree/master/features/toc) and whatever-you-want into your website.
+Markdown provides the basic features, shortcuts provide frequently used features.
+You can add [images](https://github.com/datenstrom/yellow-extensions/tree/master/features/image), [emoji](https://github.com/datenstrom/yellow-extensions/tree/master/features/emojiawesome), [icons](https://github.com/datenstrom/yellow-extensions/tree/master/features/fontawesome) and a [table of contents](https://github.com/datenstrom/yellow-extensions/tree/master/features/toc) to your website.

+## How to use HTML

+In addition to Markdown there's HTML.
+What's not possible with Markdown can be done with HTML.
+You can add HTML code and whatever-you-want to your website.

 ## Examples